AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 * `[ts/TECH_STACK]…​` : Technical Skills of contact.
   * e.g. `ts/JavaScript` `ts/Python`

-ℹ️ While the email address field accepts any values, it is important to adhere to the following:
-* The local-part before the '@' symbol can only contain alphanumeric characters and the special characters +_.-.
-* The local-part cannot start or end with any special characters.
-* After the '@' symbol, there should be a domain name composed of domain labels separated by periods.
-* The domain name must end with a label containing at least 2 characters.
-* Each domain label should start and end with alphanumeric characters, and consist only of alphanumeric characters with hyphens allowed as separators, if necessary.

 ℹ️ There can be a maximum of 3 tags and tech stacks each, per contact.

 ⚠️ Contacts will be considered the same if they share the same names or GitHub usernames.